Top content marketing tips

-- Create a budget: Whether you are creating content in-house, or hiring a blogger to write for you, it's important to understand what it will cost, and relate this to your business objectives.
+- Create a budget: Whether you are creating content in-house, or hiring a blogger to write for you, it's important to understand what it will cost, and relate this to your objectives.

-- Create a strategy: By looking at your market, and target audience, and how your business fits in, it is possible to come up with a decent publishing strategy that should deliver the right information to the right people, and achieve your objectives.
+- Create a strategy: By looking at your market, and target audience, and how your company fits in, it is possible to come up with a decent publishing strategy that should deliver the right information to the right people, and achieve your objectives.

 - More: Don't stop creating great info.
 Your publishing efforts need to be consistent and persistent in order to be effective.